-From the data validation results, the material in the guidance module for the climbing game technique group is included in the "Suitable" category with an average score of 83.33.
-The results of media validation data in a technical guidance module showed that the climbing game group was included in the "Decent" category with an average score of 84.615.
-From the data validation results, the technical group guidance services for climbing games are included in the "Decent" category with an average score of 75.
-Based on the results of the validation carried out by these experts, it can be concluded that the development of the climbing game technical group guidance module is suitable for use.
+From the data validation results, the material in the guidance module for the climbing game technique group is in the "Suitable" category, with an average score of 83.33.
+The results of media validation data in a technical guidance module showed that the climbing game group is in the "Decent" category with an average score of 84.615.
+From the data validation results, the technical group guidance services for climbing games are in the "Decent" category with an average score of 75.
+Based on the validation results carried out by these experts, the development of the climbing game technical group guidance module is suitable for use.

-The research results show that the hiking game technique group guidance module is suitable for guidance and counselling services based on validation test results.
+The research results show that the group guidance module with the hiking game technique suits guidance and counselling services based on validation test results.
 Categorization data shows that the product developed is ideal for use.
-This means group guidance services using hiking game techniques can increase students' self-resilience.
+Group guidance services using hiking game techniques can increase students' self-resilience.
 Providing direct experience to students through mountain climbing games will form students' positive character, both physical and mental, courage, patience, caution, discipline, and concentration, which are essential elements in managing emotions (Colombo et al., 2021).
 By applying climbing game techniques, students also get direct opportunities to prepare for their needs, plan trips, interact with friends, solve problems, and be more sensitive to the surrounding environment (Izzaty et al., 2016).

 Creativity in combining various approaches counsellors use promises effectiveness in developing students' meaningful experiences (Christian & Perryman, 2018).
 Experience can create behavioural dimensions for self-control, self-confidence, and acting courage (Supriyanto et al., 2022).
 It is carried out in an atmosphere of guidance and education to realize optimal student development.
-The challenge for counsellors is to change the traditional paradigm, where counselling is done indoors and outdoors.
-This research was conducted during COVID-19, so researchers could not conduct product trials directly in the field.
-This was a limitation when the study was carried out.
+The challenge for counsellors is to change the traditional paradigm because counselling applies indoors and outdoors.
+The limitation is the study during COVID-19, so researchers could not conduct product trials directly in the field.

 Furthermore, the module's design, which integrates nature-based activities with group dynamics, aligns with contemporary educational theories' holistic approach to student development.
 By engaging students in physical activities that require cooperation, endurance, and strategic thinking, the module not only supports the development of physical and mental resilience but also encourages the growth of social skills and peer relationships (Merlin-Knoblich et al., 2022; Nugroho et al., 2021).
-Student skills growth can be achieved if professional teachers also have those skills (Titing, 2023).
-This is essential, as positive peer interactions are a crucial factor in adolescent development, helping students build a support network that can contribute to their overall well-being and success in academic and personal domains (Chu et al., 2010; Traylor et al., 2016).
+Student skills growth is needed to develop professional teachers who have those skills (Titing, 2023).
+Positive peer interactions are a crucial factor in adolescent development, helping students build a support network that can contribute to their overall well-being and success in academic and personal domains (Chu et al., 2010; Traylor et al., 2016).

-However, there are certain limitations to this study.
-The research was conducted during the COVID-19 pandemic, which restricted the ability to perform in-person trials of the module.
-As a result, the module's effectiveness was primarily assessed through expert validation rather than practical application.
-This limitation means that while the module shows promise, its real-world impact on students' self-resilience remains to be fully explored.
+The impact of limitations in this research is the module's effectiveness evaluation through expert validation rather than practical application.
+This limitation means that while the module shows promise, its real-world impact on students' self-resilience remains to apply.
 Additionally, the sample size was limited to a specific demographic of vocational school students in Yogyakarta, which may not fully represent the broader student population.